Toyota Land Cruiser review - MPG, CO2 and running costs

 The Land Cruiser won't be cheap to run, but it's reliable and is predicted to hold its value well

 Big cars come with big running costs, and the Toyota Land Cruiser is no exception.
 The downsized diesel is a big improvement on the 3.0-litre it replaced, although the latest WLTP tests don't show it in a very good light.
-Maximum economy is quoted at 32.6mpg for the manual and 30.2mpg for the auto.
-The truth is you’re unlikely to match the official figures – 25mpg seems more realistic – but you'll be closer to the claimed figures than before.
-There’s no escaping CO2 emissions ranging from 190-201g/km, though.
+Economy is quoted at around 27-30mpg, although there’s no escaping CO2 emissions ranging from 239-251g/km.
 They mean hefty road tax bills for company users.

-THe Land Cruiser comes well equipped in Icon and Invincible trims, so you won’t feel as though you’re missing out on luxury goodies.
-The top-of-the-range Invincible model includes keyless go and a 360-degree camera, as well as adaptive suspension, crawl control and cross-traffic alert.
-There’s also a DVD player for the kids, a terrain monitoring set-up and a 17-speaker hard-drive music system.
-Even if you go for the Active, you get cruise control, an infotainment touchscreen and a rear view camera, while the Utility model will appeal to buyers wanting a no-nonsense 4x4 that goes back to basics.
+The Land Cruiser comes reasonably well equipped in Active trim, so you won’t feel as though you’re missing out on luxury goodies.
+The top-of-the-range Invincible model includes keyless go and a 360-degree camera, as well as adaptive suspension and a terrain monitoring set-up.
+There’s also a 14-speaker JBL audio set-up.

 Insurance premiums for the Land Cruiser won’t exactly be cheap.
-Although there’s only one engine choice, the big 4x4 is ranked from insurance groups 35 to 41, depending on trim level.
+Although there’s only one engine choice, the big 4x4 is ranked in groups 38-39, depending on trim level.

 In this review